DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State Betting Trends

-- Blue Demons games have hit the over five out of 11 times this season.
+- So far this season, five out of the Blue Demons' 11 games have hit the over.

-- Chicago State has won seven games against the spread this season, while failing to cover or pushing 11 times.
+- Chicago State has put together a 7-10-1 ATS record so far this year.

-- So far this season, eight out of the Cougars' 18 games with an over/under have hit the over.
+- So far this season, eight out of the Cougars' 18 games with an over/under have gone over the point total.

 DePaul Futures Odds